mets/METS-primer/METS2-Suggested-Attribute-Values.md

 * `CUSTODIAN`: The person(s) or institution(s) charged with the oversight of a document/collection.
 * `IPOWNER`: Intellectual Property Owner: The person(s) or institution holding copyright, trade or service marks or other intellectual property rights for the object.

+### Other values

+Other values are possible; their interpretation is up to the specific METS profile.

 ## `agent@TYPE`

 Used to specify the type of agent.